Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

 ### IntelliJCredential

 For Java developers using IntelliJ IDEA, we are adding another credential `IntelliJCredential`.
 Applications using this credential will be able to use the same account logged in Azure Toolkit for IntelliJ.
+You will need IntelliJ IDEA 2019.1 or above and the latest Azure Toolkit for IntelliJ plugin.

 In your IntelliJ window, open File -> Settings -> Plugins.
 Search "Azure Toolkit for IntelliJ" in the marketplace.
 Install and restart IDE.